SE6054 - Reading Research and Research Methods in Early Childhood (2018/19)

 - Apply skills in designing their own research projects

-Students will be introduced to areas such as qualitative and quantitative research design and different approaches to research e.g. action research, alongside a range of methods used in early childhood research.
+Students will be introduced to areas such as qualitative and quantitative research design and different approaches to research e.g. Action research, alongside a range of methods used in early childhood research.
 The course will also focus upon ethical considerations in relation to early childhood research, and will devote time to looking at research that incorporates young children’s perspectives and addressing diversity within research.
 The course will conclude with sessions on how to conduct a literature review and how to analyse and present data.
-Throughout the course, students will be asked to critique published research using the method focused upon that week.
+Throughout the course, students will be asked to critique published research on the topic of their research project LO1,LO2,LO3,LO4

 Reflection and discussion are key to teaching for all students – for taught students this will be in the context of tutor-led sessions while for distance learning students reflection will be promoted by the exercises incorporated into the web-based materials.
 For all students experiential learning promotes their growing ability to act as a reflective practitioner.